Home > Children’s Health Village

 Concept Plan

-The satellite image below (Google, March 2024) provides a snapshot of the site’s layout.
+The satellite image below provides a snapshot of the site’s layout.
 As the updated drone photo above illustrates, significant progress has been made since then.
-The only major project yet to begin construction is the Women’s Hostel, for which fundraising is currently underway, with the goal of breaking ground in early 2026.
+The only major project yet to begin construction is the Women’s Hostel (WH), for which fundraising is currently underway, with the goal of breaking ground in 2026.

 The asterisk (*) marks a location where we believe a natural underground spring exists.
 We are currently seeking a grant to develop this spring into a solar-powered water source, with the aim of providing clean, sustainable water not only to our hospital campus but also to the neighboring Moi Teaching and Referral Hospital (MTRH) complex.